edterbak/drops/Bob/README.md

 Actuator with limit-switch on the inside of the hatch</br></br>
 ![PWM board connected](https://github.com/edterbak/drops/blob/main/Bob/IMG20230304104559.jpg?raw=true)
 Connection to the PWM board.
 Including the limit switch.</br>
+The PWM board has a power supply on the top, the green connectors. <br>
+The PWM board has a POT knob.
+This is the white connector on the bottom LEFT.<br>
 The PWM board has two manual buttons.
+Those are the two white connectors on the bottom RIGHT. <br>
 I have put the limit-switch between one of the plug <-> button lines.